 This Missouri native tree is capable of producing clones from its sprawling root system, allowing it to create genetically identical colonies.
+It has leaves that emit a spicy fragrance when crushed.
 An interesting feature of the Sassafras is its uniquely lobed leaves.
 The number of lobes on a leaf range from none up to three, when on most trees the number of lobes stay uniform throughout.
 Sassafras leaves had been used for centuries as a healing oil and as a flavoring agent, although recent work has found that the oil may have carcinogenic compounds.
 This has resulted in the banning of sassafras oil products across the US.